-The Alachua County Criminal Justice Center has been in operation for twelve years and houses the Circuit and County Criminal Divisions.
+The Alachua County Criminal Justice Center has been in operation since September of 2003 and houses the Circuit and County Criminal Divisions.
 Criminal trials are held each week in Alachua County.
 Jurors are summonsed to appear for service on the first day of a trial week.
 If selected as a juror, jury service continues for the duration of the trial.